Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 ### 2. Calculate release or cancel time

 A Conditional `Escrow` transaction must contain either a `CancelAfter` or `FinishAfter` field, or both.
-The `CancelAfter` field lets the CSC revert to the sender if the condition is not fulfilled before the specified time.
+The `CancelAfter` field lets the STM revert to the sender if the condition is not fulfilled before the specified time.
 The `FinishAfter` field specifies a time before which the escrow cannot execute, even if someone sends the correct fulfillment.
 Whichever field you provide, the time it specifies must be in the future.

 Example for setting a `CancelAfter` time of 24 hours in the future: